sebasquirarte/biostats/README.md

 <img src="man/figures/README-unnamed-chunk-28-2.png" width="100%" />

 ## Contributions & Feedback

-This package is still under active development.
-Features, functions, and examples may change as improvements are made.

 We welcome feedback, suggestions, and bug reports.
 You can share your thoughts via email (<sebastian.quirarte@sophia.com.mx>) or [GitHub